 One important practical point related to this restart option is that, if one finds that the range of the reaction path calculated in a Gaussrate 17 run is not large enough to describe some effect (for example, tunneling), one can extend the calculated reaction path without repeating the calculation of the points included in the previous Gaussrate 17 run.
-One should rename the esp. fu84 file provided by the first run as esp. fu83 and then run again with GRRESTART on.
-In a similar way, if one finds problems in the SCF convergence at some points along the reaction path, one can repeat the calculation including some of the options for improving SCF convergence available in Gaussian 09 without recalculating the well converged points.
+Also, one must check whether or not there is any imaginary frequency along the whole reaction path; and if there is, one should firstly try to eliminate all the imaginary frequencies by using an appropriate definition of internal coordinates (via "CURV2" or "CURV3" options).
+Along the reaction path, there should be no imaginary frequencies after projecting out the reaction coordinate degree of freedom.
+Unphysical / unreliable VTST results could be obtained if one ignores our advice about eliminating imaginary frequencies and using internal coordinates for the generalized normal mode analysis along the reaction path (Cartesian coordinates for generalized normal mode analysis along the reaction path are a bad choice in VTST calculations, and the user should not use it).
+One should rename the esp.fu84 file provided by the first run as esp.fu83 and then run again with GRRESTART on.
+In a similar way, if one finds problems in the SCF convergence at some points along the reaction path, one can repeat the calculation including some of the options for improving SCF convergence available in Gaussian 16/ 09 without recalculating the well converged points.
 Another possibility is computing one side of the reaction path with one computer (or one processor of a multiprocessor computer) and the other side with a different computer (or different processor); a new restart file combining the information from both calculations can be constructed by just appending one restart file to the end of the other restart file, allowing a calculation using the whole reaction path with no duplication of effort, at least in principle; in practice, due to the different precision of two different machines and round-off errors, some recalculation might be needed.
 One should be aware, though, that if a calculation is made using a step-size that is too large, giving a non-converged reaction path, a restart calculation using a different step-size would probably be unsuccessful, since the points along the two reaction paths would be different.